cjekel/cjekel.github.io/cv.md

 ---
 ### Presentations

+2019: Isotropic and orthotropic parameter identification from full field bulge inflation tests on PVC-coated polyester.
+The Seventh International Conference On Structural Engineering, Mechanics and Computation, Cape Town, South Africa.

 2019: Advances with Reviewing Personalized Tinder Profiles Using FaceNet and Historical Preference.
 University of Florida Data Science and Informatics Spring Symposium, Gainesville, Florida.

 2018: Conservative Estimation of Tail Probabilities from Limited Sample Data.
 University of Florida Workshop Risk Management Approaches in Engineering Applications, Gainesville, Florida.